microsoft/hi-ml/docs/source/submitting_via_amulet.md

 Note that SKU here refers to the number of GPUs/CPUs to reserve, and its memory.
 In this case we have specified 1 GPU.
 For other options, see [the docs](https://amulet-docs.azurewebsites.net/main/config_file.html#jobs).

+You can specify multiple jobs here.
+There are a variety of arguments for controlling factors such as `sla_tier`, whether the job is `preemptible`, the job `priority` and more.
+For full details see [the docs](https://amulet-docs.azurewebsites.net/main/config_file.html#jobs)

 ## Submit the job to Singularity
 ```bash
 $ amlt run <path-to-config> <experiment-name> -t <target-cluster>